Abortion in Arkansas: Judicial history

 The US Supreme Court's decision in 1973's Roe v.
 Wade ruling meant the state could no longer regulate abortion in the first trimester.

 In May 2013, a federal judge blocked the implementation of the legislation passed in March 2013.
 On May 27, 2015, the Eighth Circuit Court of Appeals affirmed a lower court ruling and permanently blocked the law from being enforced.
 In January 2016, the U.S. Supreme Court declined to review the case, leaving the Eighth Circuit's ruling in place.

+On June 24, 2022, the United States Supreme Court overruled Roe v.
+Wade in the case of Dobbs v.
+Jackson Women's Health Organization.
+This triggered SB149's abortion ban.

 Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state decreased by five, going from thirteen in 1982 to eight in 1992.
 In 2014, there were three abortion clinics in the state.
 In 2014, 97% of the counties in the state did not have an abortion clinic.
 That year, 77% of women in the state aged 15–44 lived in a county without an abortion clinic.
 As of 2019, the state had one Planned Parenthood clinic, which offered abortion services.

+As of 2022, there are no abortion providers offering services in Arkansas as a result of SB149.